 HSPs will likely have a definition of bullying that reflects their humane point of view, and that is good from a values point of view, however, it may not necessarily offer tactical solutions that can work.
 Now that there is more attention to this problem, highly sensitive people have more potential allies for obtaining help with bullying and should seek out others to help them with bullying situations.
 The statistics below demonstrate both the prevalence and awareness the problem.

 Statistics about adult bullying are hard to come by.
 We are fortunate, therefore, that the Workplace Bullying Institute (WBI) wrote and commissioned a study in 2010 on workplace bullying.
-The following are their findings from their website.
+Their definition of bullying and the bullied from their website is:

 - 35% of workers have experienced bullying firsthand